Azure/azure-notificationhubs-ios/README.md

 ### Disabling Automatic Swizzling

 By default, the SDK will swizzle methods to automatically intercept calls to `UIApplicationDelegate`/`NSApplicationDelegate` for calls to registering and intercepting push notifications, as well as `UNUserNotificationCenterDelegate` methods.
+Note this is only available for iOS, watchOS, and Mac Catalyst.
+This is not supported on macOS and tvOS.

 #### Disabling UIApplicationDelegate/NSApplicationDelegate